vedansh19singh/To-do-list/README.md

 # To-do-list
-To add tasks and mark as complete when the task is complete, using HTML, CSS and javascript.
+Add tasks and mark them as complete when the task is complete, using HTML, CSS & Javascript.